Skip to main content

 Alcohol Detox Timeline

 The exact duration of alcohol withdrawal depends on the individual and the severity of their alcohol use disorder.
-There are three stages of alcohol detox:
+Patients undergoing our alcohol detox in Georgia typically experience three stages of alcohol detox:

 • Stage 1 — Withdrawal symptoms begin within several hours of the last drink.
 Symptoms include headache, nausea, anxiety, and mild tremors.